tim1ford/FHIR-SpineCore/pages/test/test_environments.md

 summary: "The Environments page covers the various Spine environments available for test and production use"
 ---

+# Reference Implementations #

+Some APIs on Spine (including some clinical system APIs brokered through SSP) are also available for initial testing and experimentation through publicly available reference implementations.
+These are not hosted in the same environment as the Spine, so are not guaranteed to be 100% identical to the APIs exposed on Spine, but can provide a useful place to do initial experimentation and testing during development.
+The URLs for these reference implementations, where they exist, should be available from the relevant system-specific API specification.

 # What Spine environments are available? #

 In addition to the live environment, Spine also provides a number of "path to live" environments: